Google Maps Scraper Pricing Compared (2026): Free Tiers and Hidden Costs

 Get Started Free

-If predictable pricing matters to you, BasedOnBusiness gives you 50 free credits when you sign up — no credit card required — so you can run a real Google Maps search, download the list, and see exactly what one record costs before you commit.
+If predictable pricing matters to you, BasedOnBusiness starts every plan with a 7-day free trial so you can run a real Google Maps search, download the list, and see exactly what one record costs.
+Cancel within 7 days for a refund of unused credits if it isn't the right fit.
 Visit basedonb.com to try it.